PowerLevel9000/e-commerce/README.md

 > ask questions to be here

-- **Question_1** How to add a book
+- **Question_1** How to add a product to cart

-  - Answer_1 submit the form to add a book
+  - Answer_1 there is few option to do that:
+      - with cart button appearing on hovering the product
+      - from details page after hitting the product image

-- **Question_2** How to remove a book
+- **Question_2** How to remove a product from cart

-  - Answer_2 Just Tap on the remove button and wait for a while
+  - Answer_2 there is few option to do that:
+      - with remove button with respective product in cart page
+      - be decrementing the quantity to 0 in cart page
+- **Question_3** How to clear cart

+  - Answer_2 just tap on clear cart on cart page

+  conform on modal for clear cart
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/PowerLevel9000/book-store/blob/dev/LICENSE) licensed.
+This project is [MIT](https://github.com/PowerLevel9000/e-commerce/blob/dev/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>